 “To cognize the Divine Essence —

-this is the highest purpose of soul
+this is the highest purpose of a soul

 sent by the Creator to the Earth!”

 Pythagoras lived on the Earth about 570-500 B.C.
 He is known as a Greek philosopher and mathematician.
 He was a strict vegetarian.
 In the town of Croton in southern Italy, He founded the theological brotherhood, which became widespread with time.
 The purpose of the Pythagorean brotherhood was the ethical renovation of society, purification of religious views, and imparting confidential methods of spiritual development to deserving students.
 The brotherhood was a monastic community consisting of both men and women, who regarded Pythagoras as an Incarnation of God.
-The activity of that great School ended due to massacre perpetrated by primitive people…
+The activity of that great School ended due to a massacre perpetrated by primitive people…

 … Pythagoras composed works on philosophy, mathematics, astronomy, and music.
-In particular, He knew about the sphericity of the Earth and that inside it there is the Central Fire.
+He knew about the sphericity of the Earth and that inside it there is the Central Fire.
 He also taught about the immortality of souls and about their gradual development in a series of incarnations.

 … At present, Pythagoras manifests Himself as a non-incarnate Divine Teacher, a Representative of the Creator.
 He supervises the area of the Mediterranean Sea and its coast.